 3.3 Discussion

 We interpret these results as follows.
 First, bare utterances result from maximally strong evidence: when certainty of p is high, the claim that p may be made directly.
 As evidence strength decreases, speakers employ evidential devices that track evidence strength.
 In German, due to the lexical inventory of discourse particles, speakers have a choice of using epistemic adverbs such as vermutlich, epistemic muss, and particles like wohl.
 As Figure 3 shows, speakers tend to use muss and wohl instead of the respective adverb when the degree of evidence strength is higher.
 In other words, when investigating the dependence on evidence strength for p, we find that muss and wohl pattern together, in contrast to other modal means such as vermutlich.
 This is an interesting result given what we have discussed in Section 1.2 above, since our results suggest a meaning difference between discourse particles and otherwise synonymous adverbs in the domain of speaker commitment that has not been observed in the theoretical literature at all.
-Similarly, the results on epistemic must might be relevant to the theoretical issues sketched in Section 1.1 because it seems that must, compared to its modal alternatives probably and might, is preferably used to make ‘stronger’ claims, which is an interesting data point in the context of the theoretical debates sketched above.
+Similarly, the results on epistemic must bear on the theoretical issues sketched in Section 1.1 given that must, compared to its modal alternatives probably and might, is used to make stronger claims, which is an interesting data point in the context of the theoretical debates sketched above.

 4 Experiment 3a: Comprehension (listener belief)

-We next tested the flip side of the communicative coin: What are the inferences that listeners draw upon observing the various evidential devices explored in Experiment 2?
+We next tested the flip side of the communicative coin: What are the inferences that listeners draw when observing the various evidential devices explored in Experiment 2?
 In particular, depending on the utterance u used to communicate about p, (i) how strong are listeners’ resulting beliefs in p; (ii) what do they take the speaker to be committed to in uttering u; and (iii) what do they believe to be the strength of the evidence for p the speaker was in possession of when producing u?
 Experiment 3a addresses questions (i) and (iii) and Experiment 3b addresses questions (ii) and (iii).
 We first report Experiment 3a.
 The English and German experiments were identical except for the language of testing and the target utterances presented to participants: English participants saw the set in (10), German participants the one in (11).

 4.1 Methods